Car Accident Claims – How To Claim Compensation In The UK

 The evidence you could gather for your car accident claim could include:

-• Video footage of the car accident, such as dashcam footage or any CCTV footage that shows the incident.
+• Video footage of the car accident.
+This can include dashcam footage or CCTV footage that shows the incident.

 • Medical reports and any other medical evidence that confirms the injuries you’re claiming for and what treatment you’ve received for them.